talwrii/clixpath/README.md

 I may not accept your patch on the grounds of something being too complicated for this tool.
 The most likely place that this will come up is support for building recursive *JSON* records using the `--extract` option.

-In such cases a more powerful tool like *XSLT* or *lxml* in python should be used.
+In such cases, a more powerful tool like *XSLT* or *lxml* should be used.

 Do not expect any code that depends on parsing *non*-JSON output to not getting broken.